tomaszgonciarz/sample_app/README.md

 [*Ruby on Rails Tutorial:
 Learn Web Development with Rails*](https://www.railstutorial.org/)

+To see the working application please visit: [*https://secure-earth-55339.herokuapp.com*](https://secure-earth-55339.herokuapp.com)

 ## License

 All source code in the [Ruby on Rails Tutorial](https://www.railstutorial.org/)